Coquí: The Taino frog legend

 In one legend about the origin of the coquí, a goddess fell in love with Coquí, the chief's son.
 She told him that she would come one evening, but she never came.
 Instead, the evil Juracán, the deity of chaos and disorder, arrived.
 The sky blackened as the winds quickened.
 The goddess tried to protect her lover, but Juracán grabbed him away and they never saw each other again.
 In order to cope with the loss of Coquí, she created a frog that will forever call out his name: "Co-kee!
 Co-kee!".

 Another legend states that a god named Guahoyona abducted all women from the island, leaving the men to take care of the children, who out of hunger began to cry "toa toa", or "mother-mother".
 When the children could not be consoled by the men, they turned into frogs.

+There is another Taíno tale that reflects the importance of the Coquí to Puerto Rican culture.
+Throughout the tale, the small frog becomes a source of the island's first music.
+This continues to be relevant today, as stories are told about the “coqui, coqui” sound in the dead of night.
+Even in places other than Puerto Rico, the Coquí frog carries deep emotional significance, often triggering immense nostalgia and cultural identity for those who hear it in a song or video.

 In popular culture

 Puerto Rican boy-band Menudo have a song named "Coqui", which they sang in their movie Una Aventura Llamada Menudo, in a scene where coquis can be heard.

 The sound of a coqui can be heard distinctly at the beginning and end of the songs "Acércate" and "Ángel Caído", by singer Ivy Queen.

 In the first movement of The Mars Volta's song "Miranda That Ghost Just Isn't Holy Anymore", 4 minutes of coqui frogs can be heard singing (credited as "The Coqui of Puerto Rico" on the album sleeve).

+Many Puerto Rican people choose the Taino Coqui symbol as a tattoo design because of the frog's cultural importance.